rackerlabs/docs-developer-blog/_posts/2018-06-05-lpn-overview-part2.md

 ### Conclusion

-The information in this post is intended to help you gain an understanding of how to work with LPNs in Oracle WMS by using a mobile interface.
+This post is intended to help you gain an understanding of how to work with LPNs in Oracle WMS by using a mobile interface.
 It explains various inventory transactions you can perform with LPNs.
 Thanks to LPNs, these transactions process quickly.
 LPNs simplify management for organizations